1867

 including wireless.
 Speed and handling trials undertaken, including

 various turning and stop-start maneuvers.
-Major stopping test
+Major stopping test conducted:

-conducted: runs full ahead at 20 knots and then stops full astern.
+runs full ahead at 20 knots and then stops full astern.

 2:00 PM: Running test conducted.
-She travels for about two hours
+She travels for about two hours (about

-Board of Trade standards.
+standards.
 Trials have lasted less than a day.

-8:00 PM: Leaves Belfast (under Captain Bartlett) for overnight trip
+8:00 PM: Leaves Belfast (under Captain Bartlett) for overnight trip to

-to Southampton, her port of embarkation (about 570 miles).
+Southampton, her port of embarkation (about 570 miles).

 April 3: Arrives port of Southampton just after midnight to begin